 - Recycled Soundtrack: Pro Wrestling shares the same title music as Nintendo's other sports games, Baseball, Tennis, and Volleyball.

-- Ring Out: Unlike most real life professional wrestling organization, a championship can be won by count out outside the ring.
+- Ring Out: Unlike most real life professional wrestling organizations, a championship can be won by count out outside the ring.

 - Tights Under Shorts: Star Man.

-- Timed Mission: You only have five minutes to win.
+- Timed Mission: You only have five minutes to win in single-player mode.